Papyrus 95

+Description

 The writing is in 35 lines per page.
+The fragment should have the word πατήρ contracted (known as a nomen sacrum) in two places, however the place where these would appear is missing due to the fragmentary nature of the manuscript.
+The manuscript is currently housed at the Biblioteca Medicea Laurenziana (PL II/31) at Florence.

 Text

-The Greek text of this manuscript is a representative of the Alexandrian text-type, Comfort ascribed it as proto-Alexandrian, though the extant portion is too fragmentary for certainty.
+The Greek text of this manuscript is considered a representative of the Alexandrian text-type.
+Papyrologist and biblical scholar Philip Comfort describes it as proto-Alexandrian, though the extant portion is too fragmentary for certainty.
 It has not yet been placed in any of the Categories of New Testament manuscripts.